-The greater New River Gorge region is one of the East's largest, most diverse, and quality climbing areas.
-Between the three major river gorges- the New, the Gauley/Summersville, and the Meadow- there are more than 1600 established routes on 60+ miles of cliffline, as well as hundreds of established boulder problems.
+The greater New River Gorge region is one of the East's largest, most diverse, and highest quality climbing areas.
+Between the three major river gorges- the New, the Gauley/Summersville, and the Meadow- there are over 3,000 established routes on 60+ miles of cliffline, as well as hundreds of established boulder problems.
 While the moderates at some crags (Bubba City, Summersville) can be extremely crowded on weekends, it is still possible to find solitude and even first ascents, whether you wish to climb sport, trad, or boulder.

-It should be noted that for the most part the New River Gorge is not a beginner or a gym rat's climbing mecca.
-Especially in relation to the more popular Red River Gorge, the New's bolts tend to be farther apart, the holds smaller and more sparse, and the routes more technical and devious.
-Especially at Endless Wall, many sport routes may require a few pieces of gear to be led safely.
-The few crags with close bolting and concentrated 5.9s and 5.10s, such as Butcher's Branch and Orange Oswald, not surprisingly can get very crowded on weekends.
-To get the best experience at the most quality crags, one should be solid on at least 5.11 sport and 5.10 trad at most areas.
+The New River Gorge is not a beginner's climbing mecca.
+Particularly in relation to the more popular Red River Gorge, the New's bolts tend to be farther apart, the holds smaller and more sparse, and the routes more technical and devious.
+Especially at Endless Wall, some sport routes may require a few pieces of gear to be led safely.
+The few crags with close bolting and concentrated 5.9s and 5.10s, such as Sandstonia, Butcher's Branch and Orange Oswald, not surprisingly can get very crowded on weekends.
+To get the best experience at the quality crags, one should be solid on at least 5.11 sport and 5.10 trad at most areas.
 However there are now crags out at the Upper Meadow and older routes at Summersville Lake and Whippoorwill that have bolted routes starting at 5.7 and going up.

 Although locals climb at the New year round, spring and fall are the best seasons, and even during these times it is not uncommon to get hosed with week long rain storms.
 Summers can be very hot and humid, but the crags of Summersville Lake can remain breezy, shady, and with swimming only minutes away.
 Winter climbing is feasible on south facing crags on sunny days, but for the most part it is not a good idea to plan a long trip here after thanksgiving or before Spring Break.